mersenne-twister/cl-chess/README.md

 at your option.

+No assurance of security is made when using this application.
+Do not use this application to send passwords or other sensitive information.

 ### Contribution

 If you have a feature request or bug report, please open an issue on in GitHub.